microsoft/WebTemplateStudio/templates/Web/Projects/AddPackageJsonDefault/README.md

    - Enter your web app name
    - Select Linux as your OS
    - Select Node.js 10.14 for a Node/Express application, Python 3.7 for a Flask application
-   - Click "Deploy" on the lower right corner
+2. Once the creation is done, click "Deploy" inthe notification window on the lower right corner.
-   - Click "Browse" on the top middle section o fyour screen and select the server folder within your project
+   - Click "Browse" on the top middle section of your screen and select the server folder within your project
    - Click "Yes" in the notification window on the lower right corner (build prompt)
    - Click "Deploy" on the window pop-up (deploy window)
    - Click "Yes" on the notification window on the lower right corner (default prompt)
-2. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.
+3. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.

 Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security).